L. John Harris, founder and president of the Harris Guitar Foundation and

 Harris Guitar Foundation, the collection includes more than two dozen instruments made by the great classical and flamenco guitar makers of the nineteenth and twentieth centuries.
 A display case in the Conservatory atrium features a rotating selection from the collection and traces the evolution of the classical six-string guitar as it emerged in southern Spain in the early nineteenth century and was adopted throughout Europe, Great Britain, South America and Asia through the mid-twentieth century.
 The collection adds rich new dimensions to SFCM’s guitar curriculum by offering special opportunities for study, performance and recording.
 These include weekly sessions during which students may play guitars on display, and workshops exploring the designs and influence of historic guitar makers led by living luthiers, such as the Harris Guitar Foundation’s current featured luthier, Alan Perlman.

-Anniversary Concert will feature two Harris Guitar Collection instruments: the collection’s most recent addition, a 1915 Enrique Garcia from Barcelona to be played by George Sakellariou, and a 1912 Manuel Ramirez from Madrid to be played by Marc Teicholz.
+The 50th Anniversary Concert will feature two Harris Guitar Collection instruments: the collection’s most recent addition, a 1915 Enrique Garcia from Barcelona to be played by George Sakellariou, and a 1912 Manuel Ramirez from Madrid to be played by Marc Teicholz.
 The collection will take center stage again on Sunday, December 7 at 7:30 p.m. when the Conservatory presents Guitarrada VIII, a guitar showcase featuring Pepe Romero and members of the Los Romeros guitar quartet, co-produced by the Harris Guitar Foundation with the cooperation of San Francisco Performances and the Omni Foundation.
-Detailed information about the Harris Guitar Collection can be found at http://harrisguitarfoundation.org/
+Detailed information about the Harris Guitar Collection can be found at http://harrisguitarfoundation.org/.
+Special appointments to view the collection may be made by contacting [email protected].

 About the San Francisco Conservatory of Music: